 During the coronavirus outbreak, we have been going above and beyond to ensure that people are receiving the emergency eye care they need.

-Patients should first contact Preferred Eye Care, LLC for guidance and potential treatment prior to heading to an overwhelmed hospital emergency room.
+Patients should first contact Preferred Eye Care for guidance and potential treatment prior to heading to an overwhelmed hospital emergency room.
 Dr. Fettig can assess the level of care the patient needs—whether it's telehealth or urgent care that requires a visit to the eye clinic or, in severe cases, even the emergency room.

 This will ensure that patients get prompt treatment while allowing hospitals to conserve their resources for the current pandemic.
 In fact, research has shown that treating eye emergencies at eye doctors' offices can potentially divert 1.4 million patients away from emergency rooms per year.

-While we have closed our store for routine appointments, Preferred Eye Care, LLC at Kokomo continues to provide emergency care for those who need it.
+While we have closed our store for routine appointments, Preferred Eye Care at Kokomo continues to provide emergency care for those who need it.
 We'd like to reassure our patients that we are here to help with anyone’s emergency eye care requirements – for both for new and existing patients.